FAQ's

 What will happen in a session?

 During the first 60-90 minute session you are expected to share your concerns or reasons for your being interested in therapy.
-We will generally meet either weekly or more if indicated and during those sessions we will work on attaining your goals.
+We will generally meet either weekly or more if indicated, and during those sessions, we will work on attaining your goals.
 Regular therapy sessions are 50 minutes.
 Shorter and longer sessions are available to meet your schedule and needs.
-In between sessions it will be beneficial for you to process and think about what was discussed in session.
-I may assign homework to do between sessions to help you get the most out of your therapy time.
+In between sessions, it will be beneficial for you to process and think about what was discussed in the session.
+I may assign homework between sessions to help you get the most out of your therapy time.

 Is therapy confidential?